aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Battle flow/Action coroutines/DoAction.md

 For more information on the player actions logic, consult the main [player actions](../../Player%20actions/Player%20actions.md) documentation page.

 ### Enemy action
-This phase applies if the entity doesn't have a `Player` tag unless it's not the first `enemydata` whenever `firststrike` is true, but as mentioned in the setup phase, this never happens under normal gameplay.
+This phase applies if the entity doesn't have a `Player` tag unless the enemy party member was denied their action during a [firststrike](../firststrike%20system.md).

 #### Enemy action setup
 This part of the enemy action phase occurs before any action is performed: